-The management services are currently provided by Adam Gant, Patrick Miniutti, Dionne Barnes, James Wallace, Cheryl Evans, Mark Hazell, Jay Lin, Jason Ho, Josh Matte and Robert Brown.
-Adam Gant, Patrick Miniutti, Dionne Barnes, James Wallace and Jay Lin divide their time between the REIT and IGW Real Estate Investment Trust, a private real estate investment trust, and beneficial owner of IGW Public.
-Cheryl Evans, Mark Hazell, Josh Matte and Robert Brown devote substantially all of their time to the REIT.
-As the REIT grows, the Manager will provide additional executives and managers to the REIT in order to fulfil its obligations under the Management Agreement.
+The management services are currently provided by Adam Gant, Patrick Miniutti, Dionne Barnes, James Wallace, Mark Hazell, Jay Lin, Jason Ho, and Josh Matte.
+Adam Gant, Patrick Miniutti, James Wallace, Jay Lin, and Jason Ho divide their time between the REIT and IGW Real Estate Investment Trust, a private real estate investment trust, and beneficial owner of IGW Public.
+Dionne Barnes, Mark Hazell, and Josh Matte devote substantially all of their time to the REIT.
+As the REIT grows, the Manager expects that it will provide additional executives and managers to the REIT in order to fulfil its obligations under the Management Agreement.